JohnKossa/MUDDLE/README.md

 ## Nice-to-haves
 1. Multiple sized rooms in the maze, maybe combining clusters of fully connected rooms into one large room for variety.
 Slightly breaks caridnal direction exits paradigm
+1. Check validity of combat commands and reject invalid ones instead of using up action points